CalSol/Devops-FW/README.md

 # Tachyon
-Microcontroller code for Tachyon
+This repository contains the microcontroller code for Tachyon

 ## Setup
 ### Toolchain installation

+#### Please read below
 You will install these components of the build system here:
 - [GCC-ARM](https://launchpad.net/gcc-arm-embedded), the compiler targeting the embedded microcontroller.
 - [SCons](http://scons.org/), the build system.
 - [OpenOCD](http://openocd.org/), a program that interfaces with the debug link.

-Platform-specific directions are below.
+#### Platform-specific directions are below.
+Skip to your platform.

 #### For Debian-based Linux
 1. Install the [GCC-ARM PPA by following these instructions](https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa).
 Note: the one included by default in the system package manager may not work.